isabellafmv/octaris/README.md

 # Octaris

-Desktop control software for a 6-axis extrusion-based bioprinter.
+Control software for the printess bioprinter.
 Upload an STL or a pre-sliced G-code file, configure your syringe mode, and manage the full print workflow — slicing, previewing, and live monitoring — from a single Electron app.

 ---